 When people talk about having “2 years minimum employment” before being able to make a claim, the reality therefore is that it can be 1 week less.
-This is because you are entitled to the minimum statutory notice period of 1 week, and this week carries you over to the 2 years (your contractual notice does not carry you over- only the statutory 1 week).
-As mentioned above, this only applies if you have not already received notice expiring before the 2 years.
+This is because you are entitled to the minimum statutory notice period of 1 week, and this week carries you over to the 2 years.
+Please note that your contractual notice does not carry you over- only the statutory 1 week period.

 In some limited cases, there is no qualifying period required, and you can issue a claim no matter how long you have been employed.
 This applies where your dismissal relates to any of the following:-